HuyMax/3D-FGM-ADVS/README.md

 Optimization convergence data

-The best candidate solutions at convergence are export to .vts files for visualization in Paraview
+The best candidate solutions at convergence are exported to .vts files for visualization in Paraview